CompuCell3D/PythonScriptingManual/docs/steady_state_diffusion_solver.rst

 .. note::

-    We can use Python to control secretion in the steady state solvers but it requires a little bit of low level coding.
+    We can use Python to control `secretion <secretion.html>`_ in the steady state solvers but it requires a little bit of low level coding.
 Implementing secretion in steady state diffusion solver is different from "regular" Forward Euler solvers.
 Steady state solver takes secretion rate that is